sayahashemian/sayahashemian/README.md

 # Hi there! 👋 I'm Saya

-I'm a computer science student at Amirkabir University (Tehran Polytechnic) with a passion for deep learning.
-Currently, I'm working at the Computational Biology Research Center (CBRC), where I'm excited to contribute to cutting-edge projects that bridge the gap between computer science and life sciences.
+I'm a Master’s student in Computer Science at Wilfrid Laurier University, passionate about machine learning, pathology image analysis, and generative AI.
+I enjoy working at the intersection of computer science and life sciences, with experience spanning deep learning, representation learning, and LLM-based workflows.

 ## 🌱 Interests